archettialberto/federated_survival_datasets/README.md

-# federated_survival_datasets
+# Heterogeneous Datasets for Federated Survival Analysis Simulation

-This repo contains techniques for constructing realistic heterogeneous datasets for federated survival analysis in a reproducible way.
+This repo contains the code of a scientific paper.
+It is under construction until the camera-ready version of the paper is published.